nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 and they'd be able to get me the cheaper generic every time.

 {{< figure src="generic.jpg" alt="A Prasco Fluticason Furorate/Vilanterol ELLPTA inhaler.
-It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="A generic inhaler" >}}
+It looks just like a Breo inhaler, with a slightly different sticker on the face." class="thumbnail" caption="A generic inhaler.
+I never recieved one of these." >}}

 Something called an "authorized generic"[^1] does exist.